-The system’s features allow facilities to participate fully in Accountable Care Organizations and other emerging care models that require more effective collaboration, and includes tools to boost productivity by organizing information and resources in one interface, accessible from any Internet-connected device.
+The system’s features allow facilities to participate fully in Accountable Care Organizations and other emerging care models that require more effective collaboration, and includes tools to boost productivity by organizing information and resources in one Interface – much like MuleSoft Anypoint Platform – accessible from any Internet-connected device.

 The health care cloud can integrate the applications patients use, like biometric monitors, with the health information systems used by health care providers to keep electronic medical records up-to-date and automate delivery of progress notes to members of the care team.

 The cloud also enhances patient safety by making sure all care team members are able to access consistent information through the full course of treatment, and streamlines key quality measurement, regulatory compliance, billing and other administrative tasks.

 Optum’s software also features a marketplace where entrepreneurs can market and deliver solutions to health professionals and organizations.

 “The Optum health care cloud will support widespread innovation across the health system by removing barriers to applications development and by helping health care professionals work together more easily to enhance patient care,” said Ted Hoy, senior vice president and general manager of cloud business platforms at Optum.
 “The goal is to enable users to combine applications, data, analytics and services to their own specifications to improve patient and population health while improving efficiency and reducing costs.”